trailheadlabs/outerspatial-map-library/api/index.md

 Create a Zoomify layer and add it to a map.

 NOTE: Zoomify layers do not contain spatial reference information, so they will not work with other layers.
-Because of this, when a Zoomify layer is added to a map, OuterSpatial.js ignores any other layers specified in the `baseLayers` and/or `overlays` configs.
+Because of this, when a Zoomify layer is added to a map, OuterSpatial Map Library ignores any other layers specified in the `baseLayers` and/or `overlays` configs.

 _Arguments_: